Priyankareddy0308/DataWarehouse-Implementation/README.md

 •	Dashboards using Power BI
 •	Insights

+#### Data Exploration: We are presented with data from Fudgemart, inc. which has
+two subsidary companies called FudgeMart and FudgeFlix

-# Business Case - Revenue Streams across different geographical locations
+#### Business Case - Revenue Streams across different geographical locations